DessimozLab/FastOMA/README.md

 Finally, run the package using nextflow as below:
 ```
 # cd FastOMA/testdata
-nextflow ../FastOMA_light.nf  --input_folder in_folder   --output_folder out_folder  -with-report
+nextflow ../FastOMA.nf  --input_folder in_folder   --output_folder out_folder  -with-report
 ```
-The script `FastOMA_light.nf` is tailored for a few species.
+The script `FastOMA.nf` is tailored for a few species.
 In real case scenario, please use `FastOMA.nf`.
 The only difference between these two scripts is the amount of CPU and memory assigned to each job.